Korean kitchenware

 Why Western Rice Cookers Can’t Recreate the Taste of Korean Rice?

-• Perfect for jeongol, budae jjigae, dakgalbi, fried rice.
+• Perfect for jeongol, budae jjigae, dakgalbi, jjimdak and fried rice.

 • Look for high heat conductivity, non-coated woks.

-This is essential Korean kitchenware for dishes like jeongol (Korean hot pot), budae jjigae (army stew), and shabu-shabu.
+This Korean pan is essential kitchenware for dishes like jeongol (Korean hot pot), budae jjigae (army stew), and shabu-shabu.
 Having the right Korean kitchenware ensures that these dishes are cooked perfectly.

 budae jjigae